Gregor Joseph Werner

 • K. Lamentations

-• L. Profane cantatas
+• L. Profane vocal music

 Instrumental music comprises